Currency: GBP

 Blocks with rolling elements are an engineering development of the plain bearing block.

-Roller Bearing Blocks are the 'Rolls Royce' premium choice, for high load bearing capability and low resistance under dynamic load.
+Roller Bearing Blocks are the 'Rolls Royce' premium choice for high load-bearing capability and low resistance under dynamic load.

-Go for roller bearings if you want exceptional performance for Racing, Regatta or Performance Cruising, especially for applications where it may be necessary to release or adjust a control line when under extreme tension.
+Go for roller bearings if you want exceptional performance for Racing, Regatta or Performance Cruising, especially for applications where it may be necessary to release or adjust a control line under extreme tension.

 Roller Bearings are a succession of small diameter tubes or cylinders fitted into a roller 'race or cage' between the sheave and the axle.